 - Remove hook: Then, take your hook out of your work, making sure to leave that working loop pulled up.

 - Put Bead on Smaller Hook: Next, you’ll put your bead onto a small crochet hook, I used a 1.50mm hook.
 The trick is really to just find a hook that will fit through whatever bead size you’re using.

 - Pull Loop through Bead: Using the small hook, you’ll pull the working loop of yarn through the bead on the hook.
 Keep in mind that the smaller the bead you choose, the lighter weight yarn you’ll need to ensure it can pass through the bead.

 - Reinsert original hook: Finally, you’ll reinsert your hook where you removed it with the added bead below it and continue crocheting according to the pattern.

 - Continue working: When you work the next row of stitches, you will simply push the bead to the front of the work making sure the stitch gets worked behind the bead.

 Sometimes, if easier to watch a technique being done.
-If you’d rather watch a video on this, you can check that out below.
+If you’d rather watch a video on how to crochet with beads, you can check that out below!